In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

-CNC Machines can be classified based on their underlying technology and their functions as CNC Mills, CNC Routers, CNC Plasma Cutting Machines, CNC Lathes, CNC Laser Cutters, CNC Water-jet Cutters, CNC Electrical Discharge Machines (EDM), and CNC grinders.
+CNC Machines can be broadly classified based on their underlying technology and their functions as CNC Mills, CNC Routers, CNC Plasma Cutting Machines, CNC Lathes, CNC Laser Cutters, CNC Water-jet Cutters, CNC Electrical Discharge Machines (EDM), and CNC grinders.

 |Types of CNC Machines|